 How long does probate take?

-What happens after probate is granted?
+What happens after probate has been granted?

 Once probate is granted, you can proceed with the sale of the property or with transferring the ownership.
 However, it is important that both the wishes of the deceased and the beneficiaries are considered.
-If the property has been left as part of an estate to more than one family member (for example to siblings), there may be some disagreement about what to do with the property, so it is important that you listen to each other’s feelings and opinions.
+If you are inheriting a house from your parents, with siblings, there may be some disagreement about what to do with the property, so it is important that you listen to each other’s feelings and opinions.

 Until the property is sold or transferred, someone needs to take responsibility for the ongoing maintenance of the property.
 This could include organising and paying for garden clearance, house cleaning, re-decoration and general maintenance.

-Method of selling an inherited property:
+Methods of selling inherited property

 Have the home re-valued

 As part of probate you will have had the property valued.
 However, if time has passed you may choose to get an up to date valuation from a reputable estate agent.
-It is also good to speak to multiple agents to ensure you choose the best one to market the property.

 Decide on the method of sale

-Issues to consider if selling an inherited property
+Issues to consider if selling inherited property

 - You will need to continue to insure, secure and maintain the property until the sale completes.